 “We needed a robust solution to manage our images and deliver them quickly to our visitors – whether they were accessing content on our website or via our mobile app,” said Abhishek Daga, Thrillophilia’s co-founder.
 “More importantly, to ensure the integrity of our graphics, we needed an efficient means to enhance and autocorrect all images to make them look beautiful.”

-With more than 1,000 new images being uploaded to the site each day, Thrillophilia developers found themselves having to focus on image manipulation and management, instead of their core duties.
+With more than 1,000 new images being uploaded to the site each day, Thrillophilia developers found themselves having to focus on image transformation and management, instead of their core duties.

 Thrillophilia discovered Cloudinary in 2016, and quickly realized that it was the ideal solution for its image management and optimization needs.
 “We wanted a product that could take our original images, enhance them, resize them according to viewports and deliver them quickly, so we could ensure an enhanced user experience,” Daga said.